Trade Reference Path: Wire → Ampacity → Voltage Drop → Raceway

 Enter one-way conductor length.
 Do not double the distance.

-Use when the run uses identical parallel conductors per phase.
+Use only when the run uses identical parallel conductors per phase and the installation is permitted for parallel conductors.

 Typical targets: 3% branch circuits, 5% total system.
 Adjust as needed for field conditions.